Major Works and Qualifying Long Term Agreements

 However, in October 2014 the decision in the Maryland case was overturned by the Court of Appeal because it was made under the law as it was before the amendments were made to the 1985 Act by the Commonhold and Leasehold Reform Act 2002.
 A common sense approach had to be applied and so the Chancellor Sir Andrew Morritt found that Martin was now irrelevant.
 So the ‘sets approach’ of the consultation was re-established and determined to be applied to single sets of qualifying works without reference to time periods or service charge years.

 The Court of Appeal also gave guidance on what factors are to be taken into consideration in identifying a single set of qualifying works.
 The following list is not exhaustive but relevant factors are likely to include:

 - Where the items of work are to be carried out;

 - Whether they are the subject of the same contract;

-- Whether they are to be done at more or less the same time or at different times;
+- Whether they are to be done at roughly the same time or at different times;

 - Whether the items of work are different in character from, or have no connection with, each other;